AU-ExoMars/PCOT/mkdocs/docs/gettingstarted/concepts.md

 ## Quantities
 All numerical quantities in PCOT - whether scalar values or pixels in images - consist of three values: nominal value, uncertainty and data quality (DQ) bits.
-Uncertainty and DQ bitss can be viewed as overlays in the canvas (PCOT's image viewer component).
+Uncertainty and DQ bits can be viewed as overlays in the canvas (PCOT's image viewer component).

 ### Uncertainty